Erfan-Taherirani/Applied-ML-Lab/README.md

 # ml-portfolio
-A curated collection of hands-on machine learning projects — from supervised learning to deep reinforcement learning — demonstrating practical skills, experimentation, and continuous growth.
+A curated collection of applied machine learning projects, ranging from core ML fundamentals to deep learning, reinforcement learning, NLP, and computer vision.
+Built as a professional learning portfolio demonstrating growth, experimentation, and real‑world problem‑solving.